dorisep/meta_gui/README.md

 - An [app](https://github.com/dorisep/meta_gui/blob/main/apps/historical_scrape.py) that collects the archived releases from all previous years.

 Spotify playlist generation app:
-- An interface for the Spoitfy [api](https://github.com/dorisep/meta_gui/blob/main/apps/playlist_app.py) that creates a playlist on my account.
+- An interface for the Spoitfy [api](https://github.com/dorisep/meta_gui/blob/main/apps/playlist_app.py) that creates a playlist on users account.

 Tkinter app:
 - A [grahical user interface](https://github.com/dorisep/meta_gui/blob/main/apps/meta_GUI.py) that tracks the current week and runs the scaping function and playlist generation.